On this page

 About the Grants

 Indigenous Digital Media Grants (IDMG) provide financial support to SFU researchers, creators, and makers to cover costs associated with the development of Indigenous digital resources.
-We welcome applications for projects that aim to create forms of “digital media” through processes of digitization, or through the creation of new media (films, podcasts, websites, etc).
+We welcomed applications for projects that aimed to create forms of “digital media” through processes of digitization, or through the creation of new media (films, podcasts, websites, etc).

 Funded by SFU’s Aboriginal Strategic Initiative with one-time funding of about $140,000, and in keeping with the goals articulated in the 2017 SFU Aboriginal Reconciliation Council (ARC) report, this grant is one way of directly supporting projects and initiatives at SFU that will have a “legacy” effect -- through the creation and enrichment of Indigenous digital resources that are relevant to SFU and that have the potential “to create meaningful, sustained change” (p.28) at the university.

-This grant is available for continuing or limited-term faculty (including tenured and tenure-track faculty, lecturers, librarians, archivists, and limited-term faculty of one year or more), staff, graduate students (at the Master’s or PhD level), and postdoctoral fellows.
+This grant was available for continuing or limited-term faculty (including tenured and tenure-track faculty, lecturers, librarians, archivists, and limited-term faculty of one year or more), staff, graduate students (at the Master’s or PhD level), and postdoctoral fellows.

-Proposals will be accepted from SFU departments, Centres, Institutes, or other campus units, and also from individual faculty and graduate students.
+Proposals were accepted from SFU departments, Centres, Institutes, or other campus units, and also from individual faculty and graduate students.

 Amount and project completion timeline